kylifornication-code/thedrizzle/docs/aboutme.md

   <figcaption>Courtesy of Google Whisk AI</figcaption>
 </figure>

-My family is a big part of my life.
-My son's sports and my own athletic events manage to take up most of our schedule.
-I've been blessed to have an active family and a house full of stuff that we've built ourselves.
-From the dining room table, to custom library shelves, my wife and I are constantly working on projects and a chance to work with our hands.
+My family is a huge part of my life.
+Between my son's sports and my own athletic events, our schedule stays packed.
+I’m grateful to have an active family and a home filled with things we’ve built ourselves.
+From the dining room table to custom library shelves, my wife and I are always working on new projects and taking every opportunity to create with our hands.

-You'll catch our family on the slopes, doing hikes, and all of the other normal PNW things.
-I grew up in a small town called, Hoquiam, (meaning "Hungry for Wood"), with parents that worked on houses, cars, and anything my dad could think of flipping.
-My parents hustled a lot and it helped me understand the value of hardwork.
+You'll often find us on the slopes, hiking trails, or doing all the typical PNW activities.
+I grew up in a small town called Hoquiam—meaning "Hungry for Wood"—with parents who were always working on houses, cars, or whatever project my dad could find to flip.
+Their hustle taught me the value of hard work.

-Playing sports year around and into college nutured me into a team player and team leader.
-If you're around me long enough you'll probably end up running with me, going further than you have before or doing something that pushes you.
-My background and big competitive nature makes me strive for more in most situations.
+Playing sports year-round and into college shaped me into both a team player and a leader.
+If you're around me long enough, you'll probably end up running with me, pushing past your limits, or trying something that challenges you.
+My competitive nature and background drive me to constantly strive for more in everything I do.

 > The late great Bo Schembechler's "The Team" speech still rings in my ears when I think about how some of the best coaches built their teams.